Search this site:

 Fuji City's English/Japanese bilingual guide map includes information on sightseeing and accommodation options along the route and can be found here.

-44th Annual Chichibunomiya Memorial Mount Fuji Climbing Relay Race (Japanese) - Sunday, August 4, 2019 - runners ran from Gotemba's 5th Station to the summit of Mt.
-Fuji, then descended 3258 m down the Gotemba Great Sand Run (supposedly the world's largest elevation drop among relay road races), finishing up at the Gotemba athletics stadium.
-[The 45th annual race in 2020 was cancelled due to Covid-19.]
+49th Annual Chichibunomiya Memorial Mount Fuji Climbing Relay Race (Japanese) - Sunday, Aug.
+4, 2024 - Runners run from Gotemba's 5th Station to the summit of Mt.
+Fuji, then descend 3258 m down the Gotemba Great Sand Run (supposedly the world's largest elevation drop among relay road races), finishing up at the Gotemba athletics stadium.

 A: Yes, by all means don't miss the chance to mail a letter or postcard to your family or friends back home from the highest post office in Japan.
-In 2023 the Mt.
-Fuji summit post office (富士山頂郵便局, Fujisan-cho Yuubin Kyoku) will be open this season from 6 am to 2 pm daily from Mon.
-July 10 till Sun.
+In 2024 the Mt.
+Fuji summit post office (富士山頂郵便局, Fujisan-cho Yuubin Kyoku) will be open this season from 6 am to 2 pm daily from Wed.
+July 10 till Tues.
 Aug.
-20, including weekends and holidays except on days with inclement weather or if an employee becomes infected with coronavirus.
+20, including weekends and holidays except on days with inclement weather.
 It's located at the top of the Fujinomiya Trail, between the Fujikan summit mountain hut (頂上富士館) and the Sengentaisha-Okumiya shrine (浅間大社奥宮), about a 30-40 min. hike clockwise around the summit crater from the top of the main Yoshida trail.
 More info on Japan's highest post office, including map (in Japanese) is here.

 Fujisan-cho post office